Updated on 23 Jan 2020.

 - An individual of the age of 55 years or more but less than 60 years who have retired on superannuation or under VRS can also open an account, subject to the condition that, the account is opened within one month of receipt of retirement benefits and the amount should not exceed the amount of retirement benefits.

-- Maturity period is 5 years.
+- The maturity period is 5 years.

 - Interest is calculated compounded quarterly.